nkullman/bikedata/README.md

 ### Changes between Storyboard and the Final Implementation

-Only slight differences exist between our storyboard and final implementation.
-One change is purely visual, with our legend and controls moving to the left of the display.
-Another change
+Only two differences exist between our storyboard and final implementation:
+1. Our legend moved to the left of the display.
+2. In addition to the aggregate lines, we also chose to display lines for individual days

 <!--- A paragraph explaining changes between the storyboard and the final implementation. --->